AN AUTUMN AFTERNOON

 Personal Thoughts and Comments

 An Autumn Afternoon is Ozu's final statement and in many ways one of his greatest films.
 Made in the year of his mothers death (whom he lived with his entire life), it is a deeply personal film of loneliness, and alcoholism and death.
 It's once again simplistic in approach and a film that reexamines many of his father-daughter themes used in previous films.
 It also contains moments that are inspirational and humorous.
-Really An Autumn Afternoon is the perfect final film for Ozu as he leaves his final marks on the quintessential style and themes of of his postwar work.
+While it is true he was in the early stages for another film, An Autumn Afternoon seems the perfect final film for Ozu as he leaves his final marks on the quintessential style and themes of of his postwar work.
 As Ozu grew older his films became less and less focused on plot, but the emotional complexities always remain, and this is one of his richest emotional films.
-Above all, An Autumn Afternoon captures Ozu trademark postwar philosophy of life that change as well as sadness are both necessary and expected, and in order to be happy they should be accepted.
 Ozu's final images beautifully summarize both the film and his career: A drunk Shuhei (played by Ozu's definitive actor Chishu Ryu) mumbles to himself "Now I'm all alone" before the film cuts to a series of interior shots of the isolated home (representing Shuhei's emotional feeling).
-Then the film concludes with the final Ozu image of Shuhei alone and pouring tea before sitting down, a truly unforgettable final image that flawlessly (and incredibly simplistically) portrays the emotions of loneliness
+Then the film concludes with the final Ozu image of Shuhei alone and pouring tea before sitting down, a truly unforgettable final image that flawlessly (and incredibly simplistically) portrays the emotions of loneliness and loss.
+It is rather fitting that his final film is one which examines the cycle of life.
+Ozu died a year after this film was made, but his life remains unforgettable.

 Film Images